Get the Best Price

 The final way to ensure you get the worst price for your flat is to pick the wrong estate agents to sell your flat.
 Love them or hate them – that is irrelevant.
 You’re not going on holiday with your estate agents.
 You just want them to get you the best price for your flat.

 But many sellers go either of two (wrong) ways.
 One wrong way is to say, “I don’t like so and so, so I decided to instruct Mr Milesaway” to sell my flat.
 The other way is, “Mr Milesaway is a really nice guy so I have given him my flat to sell.”
 You really shouldn’t make this crucial decision based on who you would like to go on holiday with.
 It should all be about who will get you the best sale price.

 Beyond a joke

 I have made a bit of a joke of this ‘getting the worst price’ thing.
 But I mean all my points seriously.
-You need the best agent.
+You need good Barbican agents.
 That is what matters.